MarijaStanojcic/RDatasets/README.md

 I don't own the rights to any data from R packages that are used here.
 If you want to use it, it's on you. :)

-# R Shiny

-Here is the link https://marija-stanojcic.shinyapps.io/R_datasets/ to my R Shiny app, where you can actually search through all of these data, see the preview and summary of the data that you are interested in.